-The Luna Display hardware unit should be plugged directly into the Mac's port.
-If your primary Mac and your iPad or secondary Mac are connected to the same Wi-Fi network, and the Luna Display apps are running on both devices, the connection should occur automatically.
+The Luna Display hardware unit should be plugged directly into the Mac or PC's port.
+If your primary Mac/PC and your secondary device are connected to the same Wi-Fi network, and the Luna Display apps are running on both devices, the connection should occur automatically.
 If it does not occur, here are a few things to check:

 - Wi-Fi is enabled on both devices

 - The correct Luna apps are running on both devices

-- No firewall or security program settings on your Mac or network are preventing connection
+- No firewall or security program settings on your Mac/PC or network are preventing connection

-- Try connecting your Mac and iPad via USB cable to help establish the initial connection, and then unplug the cable once connected
+- Try connecting your Mac/PC and iPad via USB cable to help establish the initial connection, and then unplug the cable once connected

 - Connect using Manual Wi-Fi connection in Luna Display

-- Try restarting both devices (primary Mac and iPad or secondary Mac)
+- Try restarting both devices (primary Mac or PC and secondary device)